Serpyne/SoccerRobot/README.md

 # Instructions for ./src/ (current)
 1. Go to "Wireless and Networks" on the EV3 and connect to the laptop through bluetooth.
 It should be connected if there is an address at the top of the display.
 2. Search "cmd" on the laptop, enter `ipconfig /all` and scroll down until you see `Ethernet adapter Bluetooth Network Connection`.
 Copy the physical address, replacing the hyphens with colons. e.g. `6C-A1-00-05-72-DE` -> `6C:A1:00:05:72:DE`.
 Paste this into the "host_address" of the options.json file.
 3. Run controller.py.
-Should say "Server is listening on addr:port".
+It should say "Server is listening on addr:port".
 4. Run client.py on the EV3.
 After 10-15 seconds, the window on the laptop should update to show a user interface.
 <h4>Capable of connecting one or two robots.</h4>
 - On the UI, change the slider and press the set speed button to change the speed of the respective robot.